Introduction

 NE1 2PQ

-Why we collect information and how we use it
+How we collect information and how we use it

-We use your information we collect in the following ways:
+We use the information we collect in the following ways:

-- Where we have justifiable reason (including legal obligation and legitimate interest);
+4. Where we have justifiable reason (including legal obligation and legitimate interest);

-- To learn about your interests and preferences so that we can contact you with information that is relevant to you
+• To learn about your interests and preferences so that we can contact you with information that is relevant to you

-- To keep accurate databases, for example ensuring gift aid financial reporting
+• To keep accurate databases, for example, ensuring gift aid financial reporting

-- Use of CCTV recording equipment in and around our premises for monitoring and security purposes.
+• Use of CCTV recording equipment in and around our premises for monitoring and security purposes

-- Undertake due diligence to detect and reduce fraud and credit risk.
+• Undertake due diligence to detect and reduce fraud and credit risk

 How we collect your information

-We collect information in the below listed ways:
+We collect information in the below-listed ways:

-- Visit our website: we use cookies to help make the experience of using our website better and to personalise the service you receive from us – this means we will remember your previous visits and track the pages on our website that you visit.
-When you visit www.sevenstories.org.uk the Seven Stories web server automatically records your public internet protocol ('IP') address and also generates a log file.
+7. Visit our website: we use cookies to help make the experience of using our website better and to personalize the service you receive from us – this means we will remember your previous visits and track the pages on our website that you visit.
+When you visit www.sevenstories.org.uk the Seven Stories web server automatically records your public internet protocol (‘IP’) address and also generates a log file.

-What information we collect
+What information do we collect?

-- Automatically populated IP address: we do not automatically log personal data nor do we link information automatically logged by other means with personal data about specific individuals.
+2. Automatically populated IP address: we do not automatically log personal data nor do we link information automatically logged by other means with personal data about specific individuals.

-- Seven Stories uses Google Analytics, a web analytics service provided by Google, Inc. Google Analytics sets a cookie in order to evaluate your use of our website and compile reports for us on activity on it.
+Seven Stories uses Google Analytics, a web analytics service provided by Google, Inc. Google Analytics sets a cookie to evaluate your use of our website and compile reports for us on its activity.
 Google stores the information collected by the cookie on servers in the United States.
 Google may also transfer this information to third parties where required to do so by law, or where such third parties process the information on Google’s behalf.
 Google will not associate your IP address with any other data held by Google.
 By using the website, you consent to the processing of data about you by Google in the manner and for the purposes set out above.
-Whilst we use cookies to administer our website, we do not use cookies to store personal data nor do we link non-personal information stored in cookies with personal data about specific individuals.
-You can reject this cookie at any time, further information on how to do this is available here: https://policies.google.com/privacy?hl=en

 Accessing the personal data we may hold about you

-You can ask us whether we are keeping personal data about you and request a readable copy of any personal data which we keep about you, by sending an email to info@sevenstories.org.uk
+You can ask us whether we are keeping personal data about you and request a readable copy of any personal data which we keep about you, by sending an email to info@sevenstories.org.uk, you will be required to provide proof of your identity in advance, and we will aim to respond to your request within one month and provide the information without any charge.

 We will also allow you to challenge the data that we hold about you and, where appropriate, you may have the data erased, rectified, amended, or completed.